GOP leaders decry Kavanaugh attacks as McConnell says 'this is not normal political behavior'

 McConnell, R-Ky., took to the Senate floor Monday afternoon to decry what he described as a familiar “pattern” involving Kavanaugh allegations: “Shoot first, correct the facts later.”

 He accused Democrats of “rushing to exploit” the new accusations and “hysterically” demanding his impeachment, but maintained that a majority of senators were right to confirm him last year.
-He accused Democrats of deploying the “politics of personal destruction” in their handling of both sets of allegations.
+He also accused Democrats of deploying the “politics of personal destruction” in their handling of both sets of allegations.

 2020 DEMOCRATS IGNORE KAVANAUGH STORY CORRECTION AFTER DEMANDING IMPEACHMENT